ALDI Logo

 The colors were used in the logo frame.
 The orange outer frame is wider than the inner red.
 Many designers considered the combination with the blue background a very successful solution.

 The graphic solution was the left half of the letter, consisting of three stripes.
-According to experts, this solution represented movement forward.
+According to experts, this solution represented a movement forward.
 A similar technique is used by some airlines and the automobile segment as a picture of the way, the road.
 The stylized letter “A” is in blue and framed.

 Below the graphic part is the company name.
 The letters are very similar to those used in the previous version.
-The same white, upper case, maximum bold spelling echoes the traditional one.
+The same white, uppercase, maximum-bold spelling echoes the traditional one.

 2006 – 2017